OpenCDSS/ArkDSS-Colors-of-Water/matlab/README.md

 ## Other Files Needed
-For repository storage size and security reasons, several other files are needed to initially run StateTL including a large file that contains the ET/evaporation data for Division 2 and the compiled StateTL and j349 fortran codes and associated dlls .
+For repository storage size and security reasons, several other files are needed to initially run StateTL including a large file that contains the ET/evaporation data for Division 2 and the current state 'Surface Water Framework' geodatabase.
 These files can be downloaded from the COW shared drive (Discovery > 4.
-Model Engine > StateTLfiles_notingit).
+Model Engine > StateTLfiles_notingit) or an ftp site.

 When StateTL runs it builds a number of binary files that are saved.
 If indicated in the StateTL_control.txt file, when the program is ran again these binary files can be used directly rather than rebuilding (ie for files that pull from REST services or rebuild evaporation) as long as changes aren't made (ie adding WDID's) that would require new files.
-So files such as the ET/evaporation file may not be needed if processed binaries are already produced or are shared instead.

 ## Summary of Major Changes
 The original model engine code was functional in 2019.
 This code (as slightly modified in 2020) was stored as the original base in github.
 Significant advancement on this code occurred in May through October 2021 but versioning was not maintained in git (versions were stored locally and on the COW shared drive in the discover folder).
 The progression of locally stored versions was added into git in October 2021 just in case some element of previous versions may be needed (additional intermediate versions not added to git are available on the COW shared drive).
 The last of these versions was dated 10/6/2021; and from this point forward versioning will be managed within git and will follow CDSS recommended methods for versioning including relating development to issues in git.
 The following describes some larger changes.